Twitter is the best social media platform to find new stuff and stay up with your beloved individuals and topics of interest.

 On Twitter, the padlock symbolizes a password-protected account.
 Tweets from private accounts can be viewed only if you have permission.
 Companies and individuals can decide to password-protect their tweets to restrict who can view them.

-If Twitter detects suspicious activity or suspects that an account has been hacked, it might lock the account.
+If Twitter detects suspicious activity or suspects an account has been hacked, it might lock it.
 If a Twitter account is compromised or violates Twitter’s rules or user agreement, it may be briefly locked or suspended.